Xeron07/interview/README.md

 - What is the virtual DOM in React?
 - What is the difference between useState & useEffect?
 - Difference between overloading and overriding with example
-- Can you make queue using stack?
+- Can you make a queue using stack?
 - What is the output of this code

   ![](https://res.cloudinary.com/emerging-it/image/upload/v1697544453/Aspose.Words.a91bfd22-010f-4f4d-9c1d-bbde1b8a3069.001_ztelk0.png)